Context-Aware Semantic Segmentation via Stage-Wise Attention: Abstract

 \section{Abstract}

-Semantic ultra high resolution image (UHR) segmentation is essential in remote sensing applications such as aerial mapping and environmental monitoring.
-Transformer-based models struggle in this setting because memory grows quadratically with token count, constraining either the contextual scope or the spatial resolution.
-We introduce \textbf{CASWiT} (Context-Aware Stage-Wise Transformer), a dual-branch, Swin-based architecture that injects global cues into fine-grained UHR features.
-A context encoder processes a downsampled neighborhood to capture long-range dependencies, while a high resolution encoder extracts detailed features from UHR patches.
-A cross-scale fusion module, combining cross-attention and gated feature injection, enriches high-resolution tokens with context.
-Beyond architecture, we propose a SimMIM-style pretraining.
-We mask 75\% of the high-resolution image tokens and the low-resolution center region that spatially corresponds to the UHR patch, then train the shared dual-encoder with small decoder to reconstruct the UHR initial image.
-Extensive experiments on the large-scale IGN FLAIR-HUB aerial dataset demonstrate the effectiveness of CASWiT.
-Our method achieves 65.83\% mIoU, outperforming RGB baselines by 1.78 points.
-On URUR, CASWiT achieves 49.1\% mIoU, surpassing the current SoTA by +0.9\% under the official evaluation protocol.
-All codes are provided on: \nolinkurl{https://huggingface.co/collections/heig-vd-geo/caswit}.
+Semantic ultra-high-resolution (UHR) image segmentation is essential in remote sensing applications such as aerial mapping and environmental monitoring.
+Transformer-based models remain challenging in this setting because memory grows quadratically with the number of tokens, limiting either spatial resolution or contextual scope.
+We introduce \textbf{CASWiT} (Context-Aware Stage-Wise Transformer), a dual-branch Swin-based architecture that injects low-resolution contextual information into fine-grained high-resolution features through lightweight stage-wise cross-attention.
+To strengthen cross-scale learning, we also propose a SimMIM-style pretraining strategy based on masked reconstruction of the high-resolution image.
+Extensive experiments on the large-scale FLAIR-HUB aerial dataset demonstrate the effectiveness of CASWiT.
+Under our RGB-only UHR protocol, CASWiT reaches 66.37\% mIoU with a SegFormer decoder, improving over strong RGB baselines while also improving boundary quality.
+On the URUR benchmark, CASWiT reaches 49.2\% mIoU under the official evaluation protocol, and it also transfers effectively to medical UHR segmentation benchmarks.
+Code and pretrained models are available at \nolinkurl{https://huggingface.co/collections/heig-vd-geo/caswit}.